dislovemartin/prompts/prompt-engineering/validation/README.md

 ### 4. Review Validation Report

-Check the generated validation report in the `validation-reports` directory (or your specified output directory).
+Check the generated validation report in the `validation/reports` directory (or your specified output directory).

 ### 5. Improve Guide Based on Feedback